spud/manifesto_docs/user_guide/development/page_templates.rst

 Like many CMS frameworks, the index.php is used strictly for receiving and routing requests, and contains no HTML markup.

-The **page layout** templates contain the outermost structure of a rendered page, consisting of the ``html``,``head``, and ``body`` tags (both open and closed), as well as any column-based structure interior to the page.
+The **page layout** templates contain the outermost structure of a rendered page, consisting of the ``html``, ``head``, and ``body`` tags (both open and closed), as well as any column-based structure interior to the page.

 Within that template, event calls are executed in various places to acquire the content that will fill in the page.
-Most of those event calls result in more specific view templates becoming embedded in the page template, e.g. within the &lt;head&gt; section, the ``page_head`` event is called to include scripts, css, and other ``head`` elements, while the ``module_prep.inc`` file belonging to the current module is included to further process the request.
+Most of those event calls result in more specific view templates becoming embedded in the page template, e.g. within the <head> section, the ``page_head`` event is called to include scripts, css, and other ``head`` elements, while the ``module_prep.inc`` file belonging to the current module is included to further process the request.
 See the Workflow_ document for more information on the sequence of includes that is typically executed during a page request.

 .. _Workflow: